Curriculum

 Clinical training

-The Advanced Endoscopy Fellowship provides intense endoscopic ultrasound (EUS) and endoscopic retrograde cholangiopancreatography (ERCP) training with the goal of developing future leaders in the field.
+The Advanced Endoscopy Gastrointestinal Fellowship Program provides the opportunity for intense and state-of-the-art training with the goal of developing future leaders in the field of medicine and endoscopy.

-Use of an animal lab and simulation-based training allows rapid acquisition of basic skills and enhanced exposure to new and advanced techniques.
+Use of simulation-based training will allow rapid acquisition of basic skills and enhanced exposure to new and advanced techniques.
 A complete text and video library is available to augment teaching.

-Upon completion of the Advanced Endoscopy Fellowship, you should be able to:
+Upon completion of the Advanced Endoscopy fellowship, one should be able to:

-• Identify the unique features of dedicated echoendoscopes, catheter probes, and EUS and ERCP accessories
+- Observe unique features of dedicated echoendoscopes, catheter probes, and EUS/ERCP accessories

-• Begin the process of overseeing and teaching these skills and techniques to gastroenterology fellows
+- Begin the process of overseeing and teaching these skills and techniques to GI fellows

-• Integrate proper reimbursement and billing into your practice
+- Integrate proper reimbursement and billing into their practice

 Rotation schedule